aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step12-add-provisioner.sh" language="bash"%}}

+Karpenter is now active and ready to begin provisioning nodes.

 ## First Use

-Karpenter is now active and ready to begin provisioning nodes.
-Create some pods using a deployment, and watch Karpenter provision nodes in response.
+Create some pods using a deployment and watch Karpenter provision nodes in response.

-### Automatic Node Provisioning
+### Scale up deployment

 This deployment uses the [pause image](https://www.ianlewis.org/en/almighty-pause-container) and starts with zero replicas.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step13-automatic-node-provisioning.sh" language="bash"%}}

-### Automatic Node Termination
+### Scale down deployment

 Now, delete the deployment.
 After 30 seconds (`ttlSecondsAfterEmpty`), Karpenter should terminate the now empty nodes.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step14-deprovisioning.sh" language="bash"%}}

-### Manual Node Termination
+## Add optional monitoring with Grafana

+This section describes optional ways to configure Karpenter to enhance its capabilities.
+In particular, the following commands deploy a Prometheus and Grafana stack that is suitable for this guide but does not include persistent storage or other configurations that would be necessary for monitoring a production deployment of Karpenter.
+This deployment includes two Karpenter dashboards that are automatically onboarded to Grafana.They provide a variety of visualization examples on Karpenter metrics.

+{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step09-add-prometheus-grafana.sh" language="bash"%}}

+The Grafana instance may be accessed using port forwarding.

+{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step10-add-grafana-port-forward.sh" language="bash"%}}

+The new stack has only one user, `admin`, and the password is stored in a secret.
+The following command will retrieve the password.

+{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step11-grafana-get-password.sh" language="bash"%}}

+## Cleanup

+### Delete Karpenter nodes manually

 If you delete a node with kubectl, Karpenter will gracefully cordon, drain, and shutdown the corresponding instance.
 Under the hood, Karpenter adds a